Mass Appeal Records: History

 On October 24, 2014, the label released Run the Jewels album Run the Jewels 2.
-The album was crowned as number-one album of the year by Pitchfork, Stereogum and Spin and number-two hip hop album of the year by Rolling Stone.
+The album was crowned as number-one album of the year by Pitchfork, Stereogum and Spin and number-two hip-hop album of the year by Rolling Stone.
 In 2015, Marvel Comics released comic book covers inspired by Run the Jewels.

-Following his signing to Mass Appeal, Fashawn released his long-awaited second album The Ecology on February 24, 2015.
-The album features guest appearances by Nas, Aloe Blacc, Dom Kennedy, and more.
+Following his signing with Mass Appeal, Fashawn released his long-awaited second album The Ecology on February 24, 2015.
+The album featured guest appearances by Nas, Aloe Blacc, Dom Kennedy, and more.

 Mass Appeal Records released The Mountain Will Fall, the fifth studio album by DJ Shadow on June 24, 2016.
 It was his first studio album since 2011's The Less You Know, the Better.
 The album was ranked at number one on Top Dance/Electronic Albums at Billboard.

 On December 4, 2015, the label released Pimp C's fifth album, the posthumous Long Live the Pimp.
 The following year, on April 15, 2016, the label released J Dilla's vocal album The Diary.
 The album was ranked at number two on Pitchforks list of "Most Promising" releases of Record Store Day 2016.
 NPR included "Fuck the Police" in their Songs We Love segment.
 Mass Appeal released Rubble Kings: The Album on January 15, 2016.

 J Dilla released The Diary through Mass Appeal on April 15, 2016.
 DJ Shadow released The Mountain Will Fall on June 24, 2016.
 Mass Appeal released The Land (Music from the Motion Picture) on July 29, 2016.
 Dave East released Kairi Chanel on September 30, 2016.
 Boldy James released The Art of Rock Climbing on January 27, 2017, and House of Blues on February 24, 2017.
 Fashawn released Manna on August 11, 2017.
 Dave East released Paranoia: A True Story on August 18, 2017.
 Ezri released be right back on October 5, 2017.
 Dave East released Paranoia 2 on January 16, 2018.
 Black Milk released Fever on February 23, 2018.
 In May 2017, Mass Appeal announced a joint venture publishing company with Pulse Music Group.
 In June 2018, a new partnership with Universal Music Group was announced with the companies entering into a multi-year global agreement.